taytom258/terraria/README.md

     ghcr.io/taytom258/terraria-container
 ```

-After the initial world generation you can declare the world by specifying the path to the .wld file within an environment variable.
+After the initial world generation you can declare the world by specifying the path to the .wld file within the WORLD environment variable.
 Remember to set your settings in the serverconfig.txt located within the /config directory.

 > [!CAUTION]
-> Do not run your server in the interactive mode, only use the initial interactive mode to create the world.
+> Do not run your server in the interactive mode, only use the initial interactive mode to create the world.<br/>
 > Running your server interactively disables the autosave on exit functionality.
 You have been warned!

 ## Usage (Headless Autostart Mode)